 - Employs over 60 sworn officers, 45 civilians and 130 students to help maintain a safe environment for the community

-- Offers escort services in the evenings to walk students from late classes, events or study sessions to their residence halls
+- Officer escort services are provided in the evening to walk students from late classes, events or study sessions to their residence halls

 - Assists with various other safety-related concerns, including crime reporting and prevention and lost & found.

-Click here for a letter from Chief of Police James D. Herren.
+Click here for a letter from Chief of Police Tony Lee.

 Safety tips for your Bruin